TolikPylypchuk/SharpHook/docs/articles/simulation.md

 On macOS, it's recommended to use values between -10 and 10.
 This will result in quite a small scroll amount with pixel scrolling, so `MouseWheelScrollType.BlockScroll` is recommended for line scrolling instead of pixel scrolling.

 On Linux, like Windows, multiples of 120 should generally be used.
-The value of `Type` is ignored.
+The value of `type` is ignored.

 ### Simulating a Sequence of Events